The stochastic primitive equations with non-isothermal turbulent pressure: The main intermediate estimate

-Due to \eqref{eq:boundedness_trace}, it is clear that the second term on RHS\eqref{eq:estimate_e0_boundary} is lower order.
+Due to \eqref{eq:boundedness_trace}, it is clear that the second term on the right-hand side of \eqref{eq:estimate_e0_boundary} is of lower order.
 The same also holds for the first term as one can readily check by applying \eqref{eq:boundedness_trace_sharp} and a standard interpolation argument.